 Consumer markets in Southeast Asia continue to grow.
 In a recent article on E-commerce in Southeast Asia, the Research Institute Forrester . reported that it expects B2C E-commerce to reach $53 billion by 2023, up from $19 billion today.
 Due to the growth of consumer markets and, as a result, household spending in Southeast Asia, more goods will need to be moved across borders.
 This has given a healthy boost to cross-border trucking activity in the region.

 Cross-border trucking can save you time and money.
 Depending on the cargo and destination, it can be faster than sea freight and cheaper than air freight.
 It is also a more flexible option because it allows for new transport routes between neighbouring countries or regions and fast door-to-door delivery.
-With air freight and sea freight, you rely on fixed schedules from the airline and shipping companies.
+With air freight and ocean freight, you rely on fixed schedules from the airline and shipping companies.
 With trucking, on the other hand, you can be much more flexible about the route and departure times.

 What are the busiest border crossings?